LucasDelfino92/morrowindsharp/readme.md

 ### How many plugins and mods are there?

-I tried to keep the amount of mods relatively short and to the point.
+I tried to keep the amount of recommended mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

-Depending on how far you wish to go, we are talking roughly 260 mods and 130 plugins here.
-But that's only if you want to install every single mod there is.
+Depending on how far you wish to go, we are talking roughly 260 mods and 130 plugins, with the "recommended" mods being half the size of the total amount.

 ### How much space do I need to install these mods?